-X.ASRC Search Manager Type I (SM-1, Area Command Authority qualified)
+XI.ASRC Search Manager Type I (SM-1, Area Command Authority qualified)

-Search Manager I standards define the minimum requirements necessary to perform in the role of an Area Command Authority overseeing multiple-incident situations.
+Search Manager I standards define the minimum requirements necessary to perform in the role of an Area Command Authority- overseeing multiple-incident situations.

-- 1. SAR Operations - a.
-Define the role of the field team for these types of missions: - (1) Lost person search; - (2) Downed aircraft search; - (3) Rescue; and - (4) Disaster assistance. - 2.
-Meet all requirements for Type II and III Search Manager. - 3.
-Complete the FEMA Basic Public Information Officer Course (G-290) approved equivalent course. - 4.
-Successfully complete the Inland SAR Planning Course. - 5.
+- 1. Meet all requirements for Type II and III Search Manager. - 2.
+Complete the FEMA Basic Public Information Officer Course (G-290) approved equivalent course. - 3.
+Successfully complete the Inland SAR Planning Course. - 4.
 Complete a minimum total of 120 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include but are not limited to: - a.
-ICS-300 (24 hours); - b.
-ICS-400 (16 hours); - c.
-Managing Search Operations (40 hours); - d.
-Managing the Search Function (40 hours); - e.
-Managing Land Search Operations (40 hours); - f.
-Practical Search Operations (40 hours); - g.
-Search Manager for Ground Search and Rescue (24 hours); - h.
-Planning Section Chief for Search and Rescue (24 hours); - i.
-National Inland SAR Planning Course (40 hours) - j.
-National Basic Inland SAR Course (20 hours). - k.
-Virginia Management Team Member (40 hours); - 1.
-Virginia Management Team Leader (40 hours); - m.
-Incident Commander for Ground Search and Rescue (32 hours); - n.
-Lost Person Behavior (8 to 32 hours); - o.
-Urban Search and Investigation (16 hours); - p.
-Wide Area Search (24 hours); - q.
-Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors - 6.
-Successfully complete FEMA Independent Study Courses: - b.
-IS-1 Emergency Manager: An Orientation to the Position, - c.
-IS-22 Are You Ready?
-An In-depth Guide to Citizen Preparedness, - d.
-IS-275 The EOC's Role in Community Preparedness, Response and Recovery Activities or approved equivalents. - 7.
-Document mission practical experience as follow:
+Classes which may be used to satisfy this requirement include but are not limited to:

+(a) ICS-300 (24 hours);

+- (b) ICS-400 (16 hours); - (c) Managing Search Operations (40 hours); - (d) Managing the Search Function (40 hours); - (e) Managing Land Search Operations (40 hours); - (f) Practical Search Operations (40 hours); - (g) Search Manager for Ground Search and Rescue (24 hours); - (h) Planning Section Chief for Search and Rescue (24 hours); - (i) National Inland SAR Planning Course (40 hours) - (j) National Basic Inland SAR Course (20 hours). - (k) Virginia Management Team Member (40 hours); - (1) Virginia Management Team Leader (40 hours); - (m) Incident Commander for Ground Search and Rescue (32 hours); - (n) Lost Person Behavior (8 to 32 hours);

+(o) Urban Search and Investigation (16 hours);

+(p) Wide Area Search (24 hours);

+(gk) Other approved equivalent classes

+5. Successfully complete FEMA Independent Study Courses:

-- a.
-Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
-Simulations may not be counted toward meeting this requirement. - 8.
-Receive a simple majority vote of the member's group. - 9.
-Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
+- a) IS-1 Emergency Manager: An Orientation to the Position, - b) IS-22 Are You Ready?
+An In-depth Guide to Citizen Preparedness,- - d) IS-275 The EOC's Role in Community Preparedness, Response and Recovery Activities or approved equivalents. - 6.
+Document mission practical experience as follow: - a) Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
+Simulations may not be counted toward meeting this requirement.

+78. Receive a simple majority vote of the member's group.

+89. Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of

+TRAINING STANDARDS

+VERSION 7.10

+October-May 20121

+Formatted: Indent: Hanging: 0.01"

+--- ( Formatted: Indent: Left: 0", First line: 0"

+Director's meeting.

 - 1. Document a total of at least 6 incidents as a type II or I Search Manager, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
 Field simulations may be used to fulfill up to 3 of the required shifts. - 2.
 The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - 3.
 The requirements for two incidents may be fulfilled with 40 hours of category I continuing education. - 4.
 Continuing education may only be used for a total of two shifts. - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an SM-I being brought before the ASRC Board of Directors for Review as needed, at any time.
+Receive a favorable vote of the ASRC Board of Directors. - This recertification process does not preclude an SM-I being brought before the ASRC Board of Directors for Review as needed, at any time.
 The review cycle period shall begin the first January of the year following the SM's initial certification.